 “UEs connected to 6G Radio Access Network (RAN) entities can be configured to support sensing operations.
 This configuration enhances sensing coverage, provides additional positioning reference points for sensing measurements, and improves the accuracy and reliability of sensing results.”

-In order to motivate UEs to proactively report 3GPP sensing data to mobile network operators and guarantee the sensing service performance, it is necessary to evaluate and quantify UE’s involvement/contribution to sensing operation.
-For example, the 6G network evaluates the contribution of each involved UE (e.g. based on 3GPP sensing data volume) and applies incentives policy (e.g. priority access).
+In order to motivate UEs to proactively report 3GPP sensing data to mobile network operators and guarantee the sensing service performance, it is necessary to negotiate with the UEs on charging for sensing service between UEs and mobile network operators if the UEs are selected as sensing transmitter or receiver.
 It is proposed to update the Clause 7.4 of TR 22.870 v0.3.1.

 3. Proposal